 The Chase Ultimate Rewards program is one of the most popular travel rewards currencies out there.
-There are actually several programs out there, but today we are going to focus reviewing the Chase Ultimate Rewards program.
+There are actually several programs out there, but today we are going to focus on the Chase Ultimate Rewards program.

 The largest programs right now are: